-5. In general, to build the Chinese character like-a-LEGO set, don't be in a hurry.
+5. In general, to look up Chinese characters by picture using my site, don't be in a hurry.
 First, try to find the biggest, but simple 'puzzle parts' like 又, 目, or 贝.
 As a rule, you have to read only through several first lines of characters, to find the first key.

 6. And as we all know, most Chinese words contain two, three, and even more characters.
 Have you found the Chinese character with my visual dictionary?
 Click it to find out the HSK words using it — or copy the character to the clipboard with the button to search in bigger dictionaries.

 The button 'Copy' may be out of order under the iOS at the moment.
 Oops!

 7. The base contains 2644 simplified Chinese characters from the Hanyu Shuiping Kaoshi (HSK) and more than 5000 words using these characters.

 8. How could I forget about the following?
 The character 口 is not the 囗 one!
 The second partner, from this pair, often contains something inside of it.
 But the first character, the blue one, is always empty!